gcunhase/PaperNotes/notes/bert.md

 ### Key Points
 * Bidirectional Encoder Representations from Transformers
+    * Reads the entire sequence of words at once, therefore considered bidirectional (more accurate to say non-directional) [4]

 * Motivation: initialization (pre-trained knowledge is in embeddings, everything else is 'from zero', needs large training set)

 * Successor to [ELMo](https://arxiv.org/abs/1802.05365) with contextualized word embedding and [ULMFit](https://arxiv.org/pdf/1801.06146.pdf) with transfer learning